-RSA NetWitness® Suite Event Stream Analysis (ESA) provides advanced stream analytics such as correlation and complex event processing at high throughputs and low latency.
+RSA NetWitness Platform Event Stream Analysis (ESA) provides advanced stream analytics such as correlation and complex event processing at high throughputs and low latency.
 It is capable of processing large volumes of disparate event data from Concentrators.

-ESA's advanced Event Processing Language allows you to express filtering, aggregation, joins, pattern recognition and correlation across multiple disparate event streams.
-Event Stream Analysis helps to perform powerful incident detection and alerting.
+ESA's advanced Event Processing Language allows you to express filtering, aggregation, joins, pattern recognition, and correlation across multiple disparate event streams.
+Event Stream Analysis helps perform powerful incident detection and alerting.

 The following diagram shows the high-level data workflow:

 There are two ESA services that can run on an ESA host: